-Looking for information on Barnard Castle and the local area?
+Looking for information on Barnard Castle and the rest of Teesdale?
 Then pop into the Witham, the official Visitor Information Point for our town.
 This service is staffed by volunteers who will go the extra mile to help visitors make the most of time spent in the historic, ‘must-see’ market town of Barnard Castle.

 Call in to pick up maps, walking guides and other literature about where to go, what to do and what to see in this beautiful area.
 We have an array of tourist leaflets and visitor information.
-Our friendly volunteers are always ready to offer advice to ensure you make the most of your visit to Barnard Castle and Teesdale.
+Our friendly volunteers are always ready to offer advice to ensure you make the most of your visit.

-We want you to love Teesdale as much as we do, so we have produced a curated collection of walks to help you find your way around.
+We want you to love this place as much as we do, so we have produced a curated collection of walks to help you find your way around.
 A collection of routes brought together by local volunteers.
 Walked, tested, checked and authorised.

 Two are in Barnard Castle itself, capital of Teesdale.
 Then there are twelve more walks, ranging over the dale, by streams, through woods, across moors.
 Want to know where the locals walk?
 Look no further.

 Each of these walks is available in leaflet form at the shop in the Witham, for a small charge, or you can download a PDF below.